incentivebeats/psppeeps-adhoc-server/README.md

 ## Building
-- Make sure you have installed the sqlite-dev dependencies.
+- Make sure you have installed the sqlite-libs dependencies.